chiefmurph/MAUC/README.md

-The eventual outcome has yet to be determined, but could a collection of scripts or perhaps a full R package for working with Greg's concepts.
+The eventual outcome has yet to be determined, but could a collection of scripts or perhaps a full R package for working with Greg's blog.

 This site might be considered a working experiment in actuarial collaboration.